 This style focuses on the very front section of your hair and lets you show off your natural texture.

 Want to try your hand at a fancier style?
 Opt for cool braids with accessories.
 To begin this look, create a regular three-strand braid down the back of your head.
 Hold it in place with your hand while you spray on some hairspray, like TRESemmé Tres Two Freeze Hold Hairspray, all over the braid to lock it into place.
 Concentrate an extra-long spray at the end of the braid to hold it into place.
 Add a flower crown or headband for an extra dose of visual interest, which is pretty fitting for the upcoming music festival season.

 Bonus Braided Hairstyle

 Once you’ve nailed all of the simple braids above, every braid hairstyle that once seemed difficult comes easy.
 Try your hand at this funky and easy braid style below with our simple mini-tutorial:

 Refresh your hair if needed with a dry shampoo to soak up excess oil before styling.
 Opt for a dry shampoo with a formula, like Dove Style+Care Volume And Fullness Dry Shampoo, which also helps create volume.
 When creating styles like this, you want to create cool easy braids that are anything but limp.

 Step 2: Create your sections.

-Part your hair down the center then bring two sections from your hairline (one on the left, one on the right) towards the back.
+Part your hair down the center, then bring two sections from your hairline towards the back.

-Begin braiding your hair as if you’re creating a cornrow or French braid, but gradually pinch new sections of hair into the braid as you go along.
+Begin braiding your hair as if you’re creating a cornrow or French braid.
+Gradually pinch new sections of hair into the braid as you go along.
 When you get to the ends, backcomb or secure with a clear hair elastic.